Ida Straus: Early life and relations

-Rosalie Ida Blun was born in 1849 in Worms to Nathan Blün and his wife Wilhelmine "Mindel" (née Freudenberg).
+Rosalie Ida Blun was born in 1849 into a Jewish family in Worms to Nathan Blün and his wife Wilhelmine "Mindel" (née Freudenberg).
 She was the fifth of seven children.
 She emigrated to the United States with her family in 1850.

 In 1871, Ida Blun married Isidor Straus, a German-Jewish American businessman.
 The couple was considered especially close by their friends and family.
 When Isidor traveled as part of his duties as a U.S. Representative for New York, or as co-owner of Macy's, they exchanged letters daily.
 She and Isidor had seven children: